ZebraRoy/llm-adapter.js/README.md

 ### Configuration Options

-All functions support these options:
+All functions support these call-level overrides:

 - `tools?: Tool[]` - Available functions for the LLM to call
 - `temperature?: number` - Response randomness (0.0 to 1.0)
 - `maxTokens?: number` - Maximum tokens to generate
 - `fetch?: FetchFunction` - Custom fetch implementation for this call
 - `isBrowser?: boolean` - Enable browser-specific API handling and headers

+Provider- and model-specific controls such as `reasoningEffort`, `reasoningFormat`, `thinkingBudget`, and `includeThoughts` should be set on the provider config object (e.g., `OpenAIConfig`, `GroqConfig`, `GoogleConfig`).

 ## Examples Repository